nvanheyst/roast_bot/README.md

 5. Install openai python library.
 You could add this to the zed-env, but a small change to the start up script would be required
 6. Install node-js if not already installed
 7. Add Open API key to the roast node
 8. If the roast_bot_v3 node is in the home directory you should be able to run the start script with the instruction above.

+### Previous Versions

+There were a number of iterations on this.
+One previous version included face detection with landmarking, tracking with the PTU to follow the closest face and an emotion detector.

+It was also brought to a mining conference with a configuration that included two cameras and a mapping payload as well: